robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “I know that.”

 “No,” I said, then regretted it.
 “Sorry.
-I mean—you know the sentence.
+I mean — you know the sentence.
 I’m not sure you know what the word cost her.”

 Lauren looked at me then.
 She had stopped looking like someone nursing me.
 Now she looked like someone who had forgotten where she had put something important.